Subscribe to updates

 The Health and Wellbeing Board met on Thursday 25 January 2024 to discuss the Harrow Borough Partnership Winter Improvement Plan, the North Central London Start Well Programme consultation, an update on the Health and Wellbeing strategy's Healthy People - start well

-domain, and the North West London Child Death Review Annual Report 2022/23.
-The Board noted the progress on the Winter Improvement Plan, discussed the proposed changes to maternity, neonatal, and children's surgical services in North Central London, endorsed the integrated Children and Young People model, and noted the findings of the Child Death Review report.
+domain, and the North West London Child Death Review Annual Report.
+The Board noted the progress on the Winter Improvement Plan, discussed the ongoing consultation for significant changes to maternity, neonatal, and children's surgical services in North Central London, endorsed an integrated model for children and young people's services, and received an update on child mortality data for North West London.

 Harrow Borough Partnership Winter Improvement Plan and System Pressures Metrics Report

 The Board received an update on the Harrow Borough Partnership Winter Improvement Plan, which aims to support community care, prevent hospital admissions, and ensure safe and efficient discharges.
-Lisa Henschen, Managing Director of the Harrow Borough Based Partnership, reported that the plan was being implemented and that the system was coping with winter pressures, despite a busy period in early January exacerbated by industrial action.
-Jason Antrobus, Deputy Chief Operating Officer of the London North West Health Care Trust, detailed ongoing work with the London Ambulance Service to improve patient flow.
-Discussions also covered capacity checks, care home placements, contract negotiations, vaccination uptake (flu and Covid), and staffing challenges.
+Lisa Henschen, Managing Director of the Harrow Borough Based Partnership, reported that the plan was being implemented and that the system was coping with pressures, with no need to declare a major incident.
+She noted that the first week of January had been the most pressurised, partly due to increased demand and industrial action by doctors.
+Jason Antrobus, Deputy Chief Operating Officer of London North West Health Care Trust, detailed ongoing work with the London Ambulance Service and other partners to improve patient flow in and out of hospitals.
 The Board noted the report.

 North Central London Start Well Programme Consultation